The following hardware and software requirements and recommendations apply to all current versions of PixInsight 1.8 Ripley.

 - Microsoft Windows Vista – Service Pack 2 required

 Windows XP is not supported.
-The PixInsight Core application runs on Windows XP, but there are screen rendering problems and, which is more important, our automatic updates system does not work correctly on Windows XP.
+The PixInsight Core application still runs on Windows XP, but there are screen rendering problems and, which is more important, our automatic updates system does not work correctly on Windows XP.
 Our updates system is based on UAC technology (User Account Control) and code signing, which unfortunately are not available on Windows XP.

 PixInsight does not run on Windows NT, 2000, ME, 98, 95, or 3.1x/Win32s.